ethereum/ethereum-org-website/src/content/glossary/index.md

 ## Assert {#assert-function}

-In Solidity, +assert(false)+ compiles to +0xfe+, an invalid opcode, which uses up all remaining gas and reverts all changes.
-When an +assert()+ statement fails, something very wrong and unexpected is happening, and you will need to fix your code.
-You should use +assert()+ to avoid conditions that should never, ever occur.
+In Solidity, `assert(false)` compiles to `0xfe`, an invalid opcode, which uses up all remaining gas and reverts all changes.
+When an `assert()` statement fails, something very wrong and unexpected is happening, and you will need to fix your code.
+You should use `assert()` to avoid conditions that should never, ever occur.

 ## Big-endian {#big-endian}